Lunch and Dinner

 • Wash the butternut squash and cut it in half lengthways.
 Scoop out the seeds with a spoon and place the butternut on a lined baking tray (with parchment paper).
 Put it in the oven for 35-45 minutes or until soft.
 It depends on the thickness of the butternut.

-• Turn off the heat and add slowly more of the remaining broth, until the couscous is soft, but not too much (check as well the instructions on the packet).
+• Turn off the heat and add slowly the remaining vegetable stock, until the couscous is soft, but not too much (check as well the instructions on the packet).
 Let it sit on the counter for 5 to 10 more minutes.

 • Heat a pan with the olive oil.
 Sautee the garlic for 1-2 minutes.
-Pour the broccoli in and let it cook for 3-4 minutes (or until the broccoli is al dente).
+Add broccoli florets in and let it cook for 3-4 minutes (or until the broccoli is al dente).

 • Roast some slivered almonds in a small pan and put aside.